DevelDoe/devel-react/readme.md

 *This minor update adds a Karma, Mocha, Expect and react-addons-test-utils to the application.*

-* 0.1.1 Install Test suite modules:
+* 0.1.1 Install Test node modules:
     * karma
     * karma-webpack
     * karma-mocha